 This salmon marinade features bright flavors and doesn't require a long list of ingredients.
 You can use this marinade for baked or grilled salmon.

 Salmon is our favorite fish and we try to have it at least once a week.
-Our easy baked salmon with lemon and broiled salmon are weeknight staples and everyone loves this simple Mediterranean style Dijon salmon that’s bursting with flavor in every bite.
+Our easy baked salmon with lemon, blackened salmon and broiled salmon are weeknight staples and everyone loves this simple Mediterranean style Dijon salmon that’s bursting with flavor in every bite.
 We're prepared to argue that today's recipe is quite possibly the best salmon marinade ever made.
 Read through for tips, notes and a how-to video.
 Make sure to check out our salmon recipes, they're so delicious!

 Table Of Contents: